 individualized goals in the areas of social communication and play, and build

 caregiver capacity to support their children.
 These programs are offered to

 children registered in the Ontario

 Autism Program (OAP) who are between the ages of 1-3 years

 (12-48 months).KidsAbility is funded through the Ministry of Children, Community and Social Services to provide the following caregiver-mediated early years programs:

-- Early Social Interaction / Social Communication Emotional Regulation and Transactional Supports (ESI/SCERTS)
+- Social Communication Emotional Regulation and Transactional Supports (SCERTS)

 Parents or caregivers can choose to request caregiver-mediated early years services from KidsAbility.
 Together, we will work on therapeutic strategies and specific techniques based on their child’s individual needs.
 Services are free of charge and you will not need to use any of your OAP funding for these programs.
 Your child's position on the OAP waitlist will be maintained for entry into core clinical services in the new needs-based program.

 The focus is on building parents’ and caregivers’ capacity to support their child’s skill development in the following areas:

 How to Register